 As you may have guessed, at ID Studio we are a big fan of ProcessWire and often use it for the development of our websites.
 We have found that ProcessWire is a slick system that allows for a scalable website design that can grow with your business.
 Too often in the past, using systems such as WordPress we found that updates often caused issues elsewhere in the website and bloated the code more than was necessary.
 This can cause issues with website load times, server problems depending upon your host and increased website dropouts.
 There is no arguing that there are issues with some of the WordPress plugin directories, in my option they have not all been scrutinised adequately.

-ProcessWire has made their administration panel deliberately uncomplicated, clients often comment on the ease with which they can update their website, being able to duplicate modules with the click of a button, drop and drag with options displayed in an easy to understand toggle fashion.
+ProcessWire has made its administration panel deliberately uncomplicated, clients often comment on the ease with which they can update their website, being able to duplicate modules with the click of a button, drop and drag with options displayed in an easy-to-understand toggle fashion.

 Unlike many of their rivals, ProcessWire only includes what is needed in the core of their system, I am not saying that ProcessWire is the perfect fit for all requirements, however, if it ticks all your requirement my advice is don’t waste time looking elsewhere.